 Question: What happens if my child cannot finish the race?

-There are designated vehicles that follow the race participants and they will pick up runners that are unable to finish and bring them to the Metro Centre.
+There are designated vehicles that follow the race participants and they will pick up runners that are unable to finish and bring them to the Scotiabank Centre.
 If the child is not able to finish due to medical reasons there are ambulances onsite at the run.
+Ensuring you have written your phone number on the back of your child’s bib will help us locate you as quickly as possible in the event your child experiences any difficulties.

 Question: Where is the best place to take photos of my child?

 Citadel Hill provides an excellent vantage point for taking photos.
 Professional photographers will be snapping photos at the finish which can be purchased online (using your child’s bib number) at marathonphotos.com.
-In addition, photo opportunities are also available inside the Metro Centre with the Blue Nose Marathon mascot, Myles
+In addition, photo opportunities are also available inside the Scotiabank Centre with the Blue Nose Marathon mascot, Myles.